SGC41/akash-provider-paladin/README.md

 Now runs its own pod called akash-provider-paladin, which cannot get stuck and handles the stuck pod checks and deletions.
 100% cluster support.

-will be adding more features soon.
+will be adding more features over time.

 Installation simply run the curl command from a single control plane node.
 ```shell